dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 ## Append or replace your data

 Try running the pipeline again with `python github_issues.py`.
 You will notice that the **issues** table contains two copies of the same data.
 This happens because the default load mode is `append`.
-It is very useful, for example, when you have a new folder created daily with `json` file logs, and you want to ingest them.
+It is very useful, for example, when you have daily data updates and you want to ingest them.

 To get the latest data, we'd need to run the script again.
 But how to do that without duplicating the data?
 One option is to tell `dlt` to replace the data in existing tables in the destination by using `replace` write disposition.
 Change the `github_issues.py` script to the following: